zup-academy/java-springboot-restapi-stack/README.md

 * [Java Spring Open Feign Plugin](https://github.com/zup-academy/java-spring-security-oauth2-resourceserver-plugin): Build HTTP Clients declaratively with Spring Cloud Open Feign.

-### Create your project with all these capabilities through StackFile Default
+### Create your project with ALL these capabilities through our StackFile Default

+You can create a new application using all these plugins through one single command:

 ```sh
 stk create application <app_name> --stackfile java-springboot-restapi-stack/default